UnifiedID2/uid2-docs-preview/preview/docs/sdks/client-side-identity.md

 	- If the advertising token is available, use it to initiate requests for targeted advertising.
 	- If the advertising token is not available, either use untargeted advertising or redirect the user to your UID2 login with the consent form.

-For more detailed web integration steps, see [JavaScript Standard Integration Guide](../guides/integration-javascript-standard.md).
+For more detailed web integration steps, see [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md).

 ### Background Token Auto-Refresh